 As drones become faster, smarter, and able to carry large loads over long distances, they pose more and more of a real threat when used as a weapon.

 For this reason, in parallel with drones, the military are developing anti-drone countermeasures.
-The new approach of which I speak to you in this post knocks them down with ...
-The confetti ?!
+The new approach which I'm telling you about in this post cuts them down with...
+Confetti?!

 It's easy to say "shoot down a drone"